-Financial Regulations give the Chief Internal Auditor the right to refer cases directly to the Police where it is considered that an internal inquiry would compromise the integrity of the investigation and/or otherwise prejudice the interests of the Council or the general public.
+Financial Regulations give the Chief Internal Auditor the right to refer cases directly to the Police where a clear criminal offence has occurred, or it is considered that an internal inquiry would compromise the integrity of the investigation and/or otherwise prejudice the interests of the Council or the general public.

-The Council will take all possible action to recover losses from fraud and corruption using criminal and civil law to the fullest extent.
+The Council will take all possible action to recover losses from fraud and corruption, including expenses incurred during an investigation, using criminal and civil law to the fullest extent.